attilammagyar/js80p/README.md

 ##### Portamento Length (PRT)

-The time it takes for the oscillator's frequency to reach the current note's pitch starting from the pitch of the previous note.
+The time it takes for the oscillator's frequency to reach the current note's pitch starting from the pitch of the previous note, or from the value that is specified with the [Portamento Depth](#usage-synth-common-prd) parameter.

 When the synthesizer is in [MONO](#usage-synth-main-nh) mode, and notes are played in a legato fashion (notes are started before the previous ones would have ended), then it also controls how long the oscillator's amplitude will take to match the velocity of the latest note.

+<a id="usage-synth-common-prd"></a>

 ##### Portamento Depth (PRD)